puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### Task 3

 Create a new execution environment with the name `default-ee`.
 You can find information about the needed configuration files in the [official documentation of ansible-builder](https://ansible-builder.readthedocs.io/en/stable/definition.html#execution-environment-definition).
-If you have a RedHat account, you have access to their [ansible-builder guide](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.1/html/ansible_builder_guide/index).
+If you have a Red Hat account, you have access to their [ansible-builder guide](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.1/html/ansible_builder_guide/index).

 The new EE should: